sachinpatgar11/react-quiz/README.md

 - Review of each question with user-selected answers.

 Technologies:

-React
-useState, useEffect hooks
-JavaScript ES6+
+React useState, useEffect hooks, JavaScript ES6+